-Labour is proud of The Equality Act but we know there is more to be done to ensure it is properly upheld, enforced and, protects specific groups of people who slip through the gaps.
-This report has recognised the importance of reviewing the Equality Act for our times.
+The Liberal Democrat Party is and always will be the Party for equality and we are proud of The Equality Act but we know there is more to be done to ensure it is properly upheld, enforced and, protects specific groups of people who slip through the gaps.

+This report "Equality Act 12 Years On", has identified the gaps with regard to the failure to protect against growing inequality, and recognises the importance of reviewing the Equality Act for our times.